bennett-wenger/rocks_pygame/README.md

 Originally a homework project in my Python programming class, I've decided to clean this up a little.
-I'm uploading this as an example of what I can do in Python, as well as GIMP.
+I'm uploading this as an example of what I can do in Python.

 Sound and visuals based on resources provided in-class, with a few exceptions.
 Heavily modified by me.
+Available upon request.

 This program has been tested under the following conditions:
 Windows 10